wednesdayaddamsss/more-about-me/README.md

 I WILL grow up to be a disney adult !!!
 Not the weird ones , but you know what I mean.
-I also assosiate myself with lady from lady and the tramp aswell !!
+I also assosiate myself with simba & kiara from the lion king.
-Shes so me trust ..
-I SAID TRUST.
+They are so me bro ..

 <img width="736" height="668" alt="image" src="https://github.com/user-attachments/assets/65b7be73-7aed-4ff0-a614-dbe607d807d3" />